akshitkamboz13/css-practice-freepik-1/Readme.md

-# CSS Practice with Freepik Designs
+# Tailwind CSS Practice with Freepik Designs

-This is a personal project where I practice CSS by replicating and customizing designs from Freepik.
+This is a personal project where I practice Tailwind CSS by replicating and customizing designs from Freepik.
 The goal is to enhance my front-end skills by implementing modern layouts, animations, and responsiveness.

 ## Tech Stack
 - **HTML5**
-- **CSS3**
+- **Tailwind CSS**

 ## How to Use
 1. Clone this repository: